P99003658/MYSQL/Day1Act/MYSQL day1.md

 Select count(Moviename) from Movie where Length>18;

-4. Display the movie having minimum length.
+4.Display the movie having minimum length.

 select Moviename from Movie where Length=(select min(Length) from Movie);

 5.Display all the details of movie, the language that first name starts with ‘T’

-select \* from Movie where Language like 'T%';
+select * from Movie where Language like 'T%';

 6.Display the movie name, hero name, heroine name whose having maximum length.